VasanthKumarTR/code_sync/README.md

 2. Click the gear icon next to "About"
 3. Add "codesync" to the Topics field
 4. The repository will be included in the next sync run

+### Working with the Codesync Branch

+When repositories are synced, content goes to the "codesync" branch in the target repository:

+1. **Review Changes**: Check the "codesync" branch for new content
+2. **Create Pull Request**: Create a PR from "codesync" to "main" for review
+3. **Merge When Ready**: Merge the PR after review and testing
+4. **Automatic Updates**: Future syncs will update the "codesync" branch

+This workflow ensures you maintain control over what enters your main branch.

 ### Repository Settings Sync